Any77/qvUberDashboard/README.md

 ```

 ## How it works
 When the qvw app is reloaded, the credentials from the login page are used to call a nodejs application in a terminal.
-This app, connects to uber webside with that username/password and retreives the html data of every single trip (visiting each page as you would do in the browser).
+This app, connects to Uber website with that username/password and retrieves the html data of every single trip (visiting each page as you would do in the browser).
 For each trip, it parses the HTML from the detail page to create a js class with all the trip attributes (ie: coordinates from google static map, fare charged, normal fare, surge, split with, origin/destination, etc..) and then it dumps all that info into out/UberData.txt.

 After this point, QlikView reads the .txt file to create a star-scheme data model, with a trip centric fact table.
 Some conversions and calculations are done in the script to ease the calculations in the QlikView layout.

-*The uber-extractor is based based on [https://github.com/chriswhong/uber-trip-script](https://github.com/chriswhong/uber-trip-script) (which was inspired on [https://github.com/joshhunt/uber](https://github.com/joshhunt/uber)*
+*The Uber-extractor is based based on [https://github.com/chriswhong/Uber-trip-script](https://github.com/chriswhong/Uber-trip-script) (which was inspired on [https://github.com/joshhunt/Uber](https://github.com/joshhunt/Uber)*